annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 As described in the introduction, one of the key steps towards variable selection is to generate a linear regression model based on the variables.

 Notes about algae dataset:
-1. The first 11 columns of the object represent the predictor/feature variables such as season, size, speed, mxPH, mnO2, Cl, NO3, NH4, OPO4, PO4 and chla
+1. The first 11 columns of the dataset represent the predictor/feature variables such as season, size, speed, mxPH, mnO2, Cl, NO3, NH4, OPO4, PO4 and chla
 2. The 12th column represents the target variable, algae level a1.
 3. In other words, the goal is to predict algae level based on environmental factors and chemical concentrations.